madoui/haploSim/README.md

    -r recombination frequency (default 0.0001)
    -s number of initial strains to generate (default 3) -n number of haplotypes to generate (default 10)
-   -g genome size (default 1,000,000)
-   -l read length (default 100)
    -m minimum abundance of a haplotype (default 10x)
  ```

 ## How to simulate metagenomic reads from a haplotypes admixture?
 Once the haplotypes have been created, use `simMetaG` to generate illumina reads on a random admixture of haplotypes.
+You need the `wgsim` program (part of samtools) in you $PATH.
 Several parameters can tuned as follow:
 ```
  simMetaG.py -i inputHaplo -o outputDir -n haploNumber ...more options...>